slamora/brackets-wiki/How-to-Use-Brackets.md

 to preview off a server, you can use **File > Project Settings...**.
 In the Base URL field, set the URL on the server that corresponds to the root of your project.

+The Live Highlight from CSS code feature was added in Sprint 17.
+While Live Preview is open, putting your cursor in a CSS rule in Brackets will highlight all matching HTML elements in the browser.
+Use "File > Live Highlight" to toggle this off.

 Some limitations of the current implementation:

 * It only works with Chrome as the target browser.